-Fourth, our paper complements a growing literature in economic history that relies on extended historical time horizons to study the external costs of polluting activities (Clay, Lewis and Severnini, 2016; Beach and Hanlon, 2018; Hanlon, 2020; Heblich, Trew and Zylberberg, 2021).
-Our analysis draws on detailed data on power plant operations spanning seven decades to provide new insights on the economic impacts of environmental regulation.
-Our evidence suggests that the productivity costs of the 1970 CAA borne by the U.S. power sector-one of the largest sources of pollution emissions (Tschofen, Azevedo and Muller, 2019)-are small relative to the public health benefits from regulation-induced reductions in air pollution.9
+Fourth, the paper complements a growing literature in economic history that relies on extended historical time horizons to study the external costs of polluting activities (Beach and Hanlon, 2018; Hanlon, 2020; Heblich, Trew and Zylberberg, 2021; Clay, Lewis and Severnini, 2024).
+The analysis draws on detailed data on power plant operations spanning seven decades to provide new insights on the economic impacts of environmental regulation.
+The evidence suggests that the productivity costs of the 1970 CAA borne by the U.S. power sector-one of the largest sources of pollution emissions (Tschofen, Azevedo and Muller, 2019)-are small relative to the public health benefits from regulation-induced reductions in air pollution.9

 The remainder of the paper is organized as follows.
 Section 2 presents background information on the evolution of environmental policy in the United States.
 Section 3 highlights the theoretical conditions under which firms engage in anticipatory behavior.
-Section 4 describes the data sources, presents summary statistics, and introduces our
+Section 4 describes the data sources, presents summary statistics, and introduces the difference-in-differences approach to estimating the effects of nonattainment on power plant operations.
+Section 5 reports the main findings, along with robustness checks and